Giigdo/PRT_Doc_Dist/README.md

 prt_template.md - Full template with all question prompts prt_start_prompt.md - Copy-paste prompt to initiate sessions Multiple example PRTs showing the methodology across different research activities

+This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
+For details, see the LICENSE file.